LLM Unlearning with LLM Beliefs: Rethinking Existing Works: Failure Modes and Mechanisms

 \textbf{Our Conjecture.} We hypothesize that spurious unlearning arises from a redistribution of probability mass enforced by the softmax constraint.
 Since the conditional probabilities for a given input must sum to one, lowering the likelihood of the target response $\pi_{\btheta}(\ybfu|\xbfu)$ inevitably increases the likelihood of some alternative candidates, i.e., $\pi_{\btheta}(\ybf|\xbfu)$ for $\ybf \ne \ybfu$.
 This increase typically occurs on high-likelihood regions, where generated responses are semantically similar to the original due to the LLM pre-training generalization.
 Consequently, the model tends to replace exact matches with semantically related rephrasings, a behavior we term the \textbf{squeezing effect}, borrowing terminology from LLM finetuning~\citep{ren2025learning_dynamics_LLM}.

 \textbf{Empirical Verification.} To examine our conjecture, we conduct two complementary experiments on \tofu under 10\% forget setting.
 First, we use beam search to sample diverse responses from the original LLM and group them by conditional probability into high-, mid-, and low-likelihood regions (top 20\%, 20–60\%, and 60–100\%).
-Their semantic overlap with the original targets is then evaluated using LaaJ similarity in Section~\ref{subsec:case-studies}, and compared with responses generated by retraining (i.e., standard gold model) and by NPO.
-The results in Figure~\ref{fig:fig2a} directly quantify semantic preservation across different likelihood bands and unlearning strategies.
-Second, we track the log-probability dynamics of these groups during GA and NPO training (Figure~\ref{fig:fig2b} and~\ref{fig:fig2c}), which reveal how probability mass is redistributed throughout optimization.
-From these experiments we derive two key observations: \begin{enumerate} \item \textbf{Semantic correlation concentrates in high-likelihood regions.} As shown in Figure~\ref{fig:fig2a}, responses from the high-likelihood region are consistently judged by LaaJ as most semantically related to the original outputs, whereas mid- and low-likelihood regions exhibit lower similarity.
+Their semantic overlap with the original targets is then evaluated using LaaJ similarity in §\ref{subsec:case-studies}, and compared with responses generated by retraining (i.e., standard gold model) and by NPO.
+The results in Fig.~\ref{fig:fig2a} directly quantify semantic preservation across different likelihood bands and unlearning strategies.
+Second, we track the log-probability dynamics of these groups during GA and NPO training (Fig.~\ref{fig:fig2b} and~\ref{fig:fig2c}), which reveal how probability mass is redistributed throughout optimization.
+From these experiments we derive two key observations: \begin{enumerate}[leftmargin=*,itemsep=0.6em,parsep=0em,partopsep=0em,before= ,after= ] \item \textbf{Semantic correlation concentrates in high-likelihood regions.} As shown in Fig.~\ref{fig:fig2a}, responses from the high-likelihood region are consistently judged by LaaJ as most semantically related to the original outputs, whereas mid- and low-likelihood regions exhibit lower similarity.
 Notably, after unlearning, NPO’s generations remain considerably more semantically related than retrain, with similarity scores only slightly below high-likelihood paraphrases and above the mid-likelihood band.
 This indicates that spurious unlearning is not a corner case (as in Case~2) but a systematic outcome of NPO: it suppresses exact matches yet retains semantically overlapping responses.